IanWhitney/designisrefactoring/_posts/2015-03-01-refactoring-two-ways.markdown

 We start off the same way.
 We look at the code and see that we want to extract a TelephoneNumber.

-Step 2: Add a single change.
+Step 2: Make a single change.

 {% highlight ruby %}
 class Person